 One of the premier awards offered to incoming or continuing graduate students in the school.
 This award is funded by Henry Samueli, co-founder of Broadcom Corporation, after whom the school is named.
-The award is open to terminal Ph.D. students showing exceptional promise of technical and scholarly work in civil and environmental engineering.
+The award is open to Ph.D. students showing exceptional promise of technical and scholarly work in civil and environmental engineering.
 The number of awards and amounts varies each year.

 - Be a continuing Ph.D. student in the Civil Engineering or Environmental Engineering programs.

 A call for applications will be sent by the Graduate Coordinator to continuing Ph.D. students during the year the fellowship funding is available.